ina-foss/inaFaceAnalyzer/.github/ISSUE_TEMPLATE/bug_report.md

  - Amount of available RAM
  - Running on GPU or CPU
  - output of command `nvidia-smi` (if GPU is used)
+ - CUDA and CuDNN versions (if GPU is used)
  - installation type (from sources, from pypi, from dockerhub ?)
  - inaFaceAnalyzer version